 Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s disease, is a progressive neurodegenerative disease of adulthood, determined by the loss of spinal, bulbar and cortical motor neurons, which leads to paralysis of voluntary muscles involving also respiratory muscles.
 ALS was first found in 1869 by French neurologist Jean-Martin Charcot, but it gained international attention in 1939 when the baseball player Lou Gehrig was affected.

-ALS presents in both familial (10% of cases) and sporadic form (90% of cases).
-We know today the four major genes involved (SOD1, TARDPB, FUS, C9orf72) and about 15 minor genes (ALS2, SETX, VAPB, FIG4, ERBB4, MATR3, ANG, OPTN, VCP, UBQLN2, CHMP2B, PFN1, hNRPA1 A2 / B1, TUBA4A).
-The mutations identified to date are responsible for about 60% of familial cases and about 12% of sporadic cases.
+We know today the four major genes involved (SOD1, TARDPB, FUS, C9orf72) and about 15 minor genes (i.e. ALS2, SETX, VAPB, FIG4, ERBB4, MATR3, ANG, OPTN, VCP, UBQLN2, CHMP2B, PFN1, hNRPA1 A2 / B1, TUBA4A, NEK1).
+The mutations identified to date are responsible for about 70% of familial cases and about 12% of sporadic cases.
 There is vast heterogeneity in the genetic causes of familial ALS, but familial and sporadic ALS have similarities in their pathological and clinical features, suggesting a convergence of the cellular and molecular events that lead to motor neuron degeneration.